Establishing Your Teaching Philosophy

 There is a ton of great teaching going on in the world of music education — from the youngest marching band coaches to the most seasoned educators.
 One common thread throughout their work is how they use their philosophy of teaching to inspire students.

 In this master class, Pacific Crest’s Program Coordinator and world renowned percussion educator, Glen Crosby, talks about his current teaching philosophy: how his formative experiences shaped his ultimate philosophy, and how he infuses it throughout his teaching.
+The discussion will take place within the framework of Pacific Crest’s 2019 season.

 Glen has worked with some of the most successful groups in the world, including Santa Clara Vanguard, The Cadets, Carolina Crown, and Pulse Percussion.
 He has spent the past 35+ years teaching high schools, consulting with educators around the country, and teaching private lessons.